 2. Universal Adapter.

-A universal adapter is so much more convenient than getting a bunch of adapters that are useful for only 1 country.
+A universal adapter is so much more convenient than getting a bunch of adapters that are used for only 1 country.
 Less bulk and less money spent.

 - 2 USB chargers for use at the same time